vaish-shivangi/Spotify-Data-Analysis-using-SQL/README.md

 4. Execute SQL queries to solve the listed problems.
 5. Explore query optimization techniques for large datasets.

----

 ## Next Steps
 - **Visualize the Data**: Use a data visualization tool like **Tableau** or **Power BI** to create dashboards based on the query results.
 - **Expand Dataset**: Add more rows to the dataset for broader analysis and scalability testing.
 - **Advanced Querying**: Dive deeper into query optimization and explore the performance of SQL queries on larger datasets.

----

-## Contributing
-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.

----

-## License
-This project is licensed under the MIT License.